Igrium/CraftUI/README.md

 ## Getting Started

 To preface, it's important to have a basic understanding of Dear ImGui, and specifically ImGui Java, before using this library.
-Any questions pertaining ImGui on its own will be directed to them.
+Any questions pertaining ImGui on its own will be redirected there.

 With that said, to install, add the following to the `repositories` section of your buildscript: